Quansight/qhub-terraform-modules/README.md

 Repository to manage deployments of Quansight and customer terraform modules.
 This repository holds the modules (not deployments) to allow deployments to depend on versioned sets of the modules.
+No secrets will ever be stored in this module.

 # Providers